 A clever trick here involves garnering information from Google Adwords ads.

 Since the keywords used in such ads are adopted after extensive research, you can take inspiration from them to embellish your page titles and meta descriptions.

-Another quick workaround here involves enhancing title and descriptions tags with numbers.
+Another quick work around here involves enhancing title and description tags with numbers.
 Research depicts that users are instantly attracted to content that contains numbers.

 For example, write ‘5 Proven SEO Strategies’ instead of ‘Proven SEO Strategies’.

 (As you can see from the title of this post, we practice what we preach!)

 Other factors that impact CTR are the ‘Bounce Rate’ and the ‘Dwell Time’.

 The former gives you a metric to observe how often users leave your website within 3 seconds (which obviously isn’t good).

 On the other hand, ‘Dwell Time’ denotes the amount of time a user spends on a SERP after clicking through (the longer the better).

 But, the million-dollar question here is this: how can you orient the above-mentioned metrics to your advantage?